tshihab07/Covid19-Analytical-Dashboard-of-Bangladesh/README.md

 ## Insights

 - The highest number of confirmed and death cases.
-- The second-highest confirmed cases, but higher survival rate.
+- The second-highest confirmed cases, but a higher survival rate.
 - Comparatively low numbers but significant death percentages.
 - Death Rate and Survival Rate.
 - Day-to-day comparison of confirmed cases and deaths.